 The College Choir enriches our worship every day of the week in Full Term (except Mondays) at 6.00pm, and every Sunday morning in Term at 11.00am.
-On Saturdays, the men of the Choir are joined by female undergraduates from a number of Oxford colleges to form the Consort of Voices.
+On Saturdays, the Academical Clerks are joined by sopranos from a number of Oxford colleges to form the Consort of Voices.
 Other services in Chapel are said, without the Choir.

 We hope you will join us at one of the live services in Chapel.